Jeremy Ruckert

-Jeremy Ruckert (born August 11, 2000) is an American football tight end for the New York Jets of the National Football League (NFL).
-He played college football at Ohio State and was drafted 101st overall in the third round of the 2022 NFL Draft.
+Jeremy Ruckert (born August 11, 2000) is an American professional football tight end for the New York Jets of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected 101st overall in the third round of the 2022 NFL draft.

-High school career
+Early life

 Ruckert attended Lindenhurst Senior High School in Lindenhurst, New York.
-During his career he had 222 receptions for 3,133 yards and 37 touchdowns.
+During his career, he had 222 receptions for 3,133 yards and 37 touchdowns.
 As a senior, Ruckert was the New York Gatorade Football Player of the Year after catching 61 passes for 1,094 yards with 13 touchdowns and 61 tackles, 13 sacks and two interceptions.
 He played in the 2018 U. S. Army All-American Bowl.
 He committed to Ohio State University to play college football.

 College career

 As a true freshman at Ohio State in 2018, Ruckert had one reception for 13 yards.
 He played in all 14 games his sophomore year in 2019, recording 14 receptions for 142 yards and four touchdowns.
 As a junior in 2020, he had 13 receptions for 151 receiving yards and five receiving touchdowns.
 As a senior in 2021, he had 26 receptions for 309 receiving yards and three receiving touchdowns.